nest/ode-toolbox/README.md

 ## Contributions and getting help

-GitHub issue tracker and PRs welcome.

-(see NEST contribute.md)
+The primary development of ode-toolbox happens on GitHub, at https://github.com/nest/ode-toolbox.
+If you encounter any issue, please create an new entry in the GitHub issue tracker.
+Pull requests are welcome.

 ## Citations

-* Inga Blundell, Dimitri Plotnikov, Jochen Martin Eppler and Abigail Morrison (2018) **Automatically selecting a suitable integration scheme for systems of differential equations in neuron models.** Front.
+1. Inga Blundell, Dimitri Plotnikov, Jochen Martin Eppler and Abigail Morrison (2018) **Automatically selecting a suitable integration scheme for systems of differential equations in neuron models.** Front.
 Neuroinform. [doi:10.3389/fninf.2018.00050](https://doi.org/10.3389/fninf.2018.00050).
 Preprint available on [Zenodo](https://zenodo.org/record/1411417).

 ## Acknowledgments

-This open source software code was developed in part or in whole in the Human Brain Project, funded from the European Union's Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270 and No. 785907 (Human Brain Project SGA1 and SGA2).
+This software was developed in part or in whole in the Human Brain Project, funded from the European Union's Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270 and No. 785907 (Human Brain Project SGA1 and SGA2).